mEsUsah/ArduinoHTTP_nexa_API/README.md

 * controller = 13112270
 * device = 1

-This will give the command over 433Mzh HomeEasy protocol that remote controll with the ID of 13112270 want the device with the ID of 1 to go high/on/max.
+If the apikey is correct - this will give the command over 433Mzh HomeEasy protocol that remote controll with the ID of 13112270 want the device with the ID of 1 to go high/on/max.